-Edgar Allan Poe’s name is so commonly associated with Gothic horrors that we often fail to see the charm and humanness found in his work.
-Written as an autograph in Lucy Holmes’ album, Poe never published this following poem in his lifetime.
+Poet to ‘Alone’, Edgar Allan Poe’s name is so commonly associated with Gothic horrors that we often fail to see the charm and humanness found in his work.
+Written as an autograph in Lucy Holmes’ album, Poe never published the following poem in his lifetime.
 It was found and published instead by E.L.
 Didier in Scribner’s Monthly in 1875.

 As others were—I have not seen

 ‘Alone’ is often considered Poe’s most revealing work and with good reason.
 Here the tormented mind of the literary genius is pulled back and we have a glimpse into the early hours of an abrupt and troubled life.
 Yet in this message, we see that Poe relates this trouble differently than those commonly plagued with gloom.
 This darker tone is a facet of his character.
 He was not as others were.
 He saw things through a much different light.
 Where averagely others saw passions and goodness in only the lighthearted things like spring, he saw the beauty of the dark and the peculiar.

 From the same source I have not taken